psss/did/docs/questions.rst

         tests:
         - cmd-line-options
         required_packages:
-        - which         # which package required for cmd-line-options
+        - which
-        - rpm-build     # upstream-testsuite requires rpmbuild command
+        - rpm-build
-        - libtool       # upstream-testsuite requires libtool
+        - libtool
-        - gettext       # upstream-testsuite requires gettext
+        - gettext

 tmt example plan (L2 metadata)::

-    summary: Check basics cmd options
+    summary: Check basic command line options
     prepare:
         how: install
         package:
-          - which         # which package required for cmd-line-options
+          - which
-          - rpm-build     # upstream-testsuite requires rpmbuild command
+          - rpm-build
-          - libtool       # upstream-testsuite requires libtool
+          - libtool
-          - gettext       # upstream-testsuite requires gettext
+          - gettext
     execute:
         script: cmd-line-options

-Test plan from remote repository
+Remote Repository
 ------------------------------------------------------------------

-Tests in this plan are also filtered by the tag.
+Tests in the following example are fetched from a remote repository and filtered by the provided condition.

 STI example::